|Parnell Intermediary Services, Inc.

 Year 1960 (July 4) - The 50th star was introduced on 4th July, 1960 and represented the state of Hawaii which became a part of the Union on 21st August, 1959.

-the fifty Union States.
+symbolize the fifty Union States.
 Besides, the red and the white colors that have been used in the flag have their own significance.
-For instance, the red color represents valor and hardiness while the white color stands for innocence and purity.
+For instance, the red color represents valor and hardiness while the white color stands for

 The etiquette governing the use of the US flag are given in the Flag Code of the Federal law.
 Although the code is not binding on the common citizen, the following guidelines are prescribed: